 - My Hovercraft Is Full of Eels: Since no one on the Rooster Teeth team actually speaks Spanish, Lopez's dialogue is mainly generated mechanically via the online computer translator Babelfish.
-This leads to some... interesting... results for anyone who does speak the language.
+This leads to some... interesting... results for anyone who does speak the language (for starters, "La" is a female pronoun, so his name would actually be "El Pesado").
 It's always played for laughs, especially since the only reason why he's speaking Spanish at all was because of a malfunction in his programming.
 In fact, at times he dips into Gratuitous French of all things.
 In the commentary for earlier seasons, Burnie mentioned that Gus would coach him on his accent.

 - Nice Guy: While he doesn't get to show it very often due to his low tolerance for stupidity, and being Surrounded by Idiots.
 However, when around people who are actually competent, Lopez is very kind.